Something for the Boys: Productions

 Out-of-town tryouts began on December 18, 1942, at the Shubert Theatre in Boston, Massachusetts.

 The musical opened on Broadway at the Alvin Theatre on January 7, 1943, and closed on January 8, 1944, after 422 performances.
 It starred Ethel Merman (Blossom Hart), Bill Johnson (Rocky Fulton), Betty Garrett (Mary-Frances), Paula Laurence (Chiquita Hart), and Allen Jenkins (Harry Hart).
 The director was Hassard Short, choreography was by Jack Cole, costumes were by Billy Livingston, and the set design was by Howard Bay.
 A national tour starred Joan Blondell, who went on to marry producer Mike Todd.

 The musical premiered in the West End at the Coliseum Theatre on March 30, 1944 and closed on May 20, 1944.
 It starred Evelyn Dall (Blossom), Daphne Barker (Chiquita), Bobby Wright (Harry), Leigh Stafford (Rocky) and Jack Billings (Laddie).

+In 1981, an Off-Off-Broadway production at AMDA Studio One starred Patti Karr, Virginia Martin, and Carleton Carpenter.

 The most recent production of the show was by Grace College in Winona Lake, Indiana, in May 2013 on the Rodeheaver Auditorium stage.

 Director Michael Yocum was able to find almost all of the original orchestrations, making this one of the first productions in decades to feature the original score.